Lumi-supercomputer/LUMI-training-materials/docs/2day-next/E105-SoftwareStacks.md

     -   And now we can install the package:

         ```
-        eb py-eb-tutorial-1.0.0-cpeCray-24.03-cray-python-3.11.7.eb
+        eb py-eb-tutorial-1.0.0-cpeCray-25.03-cray-python-3.11.7.eb
         ```

     -   To use the package all we need to do is to load the module and to run the command that it
         defines:

         ```
-        module load py-eb-tutorial/1.0.0-cpeCray-24.03-cray-python-3.11.7
+        module load py-eb-tutorial/1.0.0-cpeCray-25.03-cray-python-3.11.7
         py-eb-tutorial
         ```

         with the same remark as in the previous exercise if Lmod fails to find the module.

-        You may want to do this step in a separate terminal session set up the same way, or you will get an error message in the next exercise with EasyBuild complaining that there are some modules loaded that should not be loaded.
+        You may want to do this step in a separate terminal session set up the same way or just start a new bash shell and exit that shell after the command, or you will get an error message in the next exercise with EasyBuild complaining that there are some modules loaded that should not be loaded.

 ### Installing software with uninstalled dependencies

-Now you're asked to also install the version of `py-eb-tutorial` for the `cpeGNU` toolchain in `LUMI/24.03` (and the solution given below assumes you haven'ty accidentally installed the wrong EasyBuild recipe in one of the previous two exercises).
+Now you're asked to also install the version of `py-eb-tutorial` for the `cpeGNU` toolchain in `LUMI/25.03` (and the solution given below assumes you haven'ty accidentally installed the wrong EasyBuild recipe in one of the previous two exercises).